jkstill/statops/README.md

   SQL scripts used by shell scripts

 # Export and Import DBMS_STATS

 A copy of of [functions.sh](https://github.com/jkstill/shell-functions/blob/master/functions.sh) will be needed for this installation

+The FUNCTIONS_FILE variable will then need to be edited in the shell scripts in ./bin.

 # Export Database Statistics